blumenthal/ubx_robotscenegraph/doc/manual.md

 The **Attributes** concept can be seen as "semantic tagging" of the elements in a scene.
 These tags could contain generic information like a name or a node type or task specific tags.
-In order to better structure the semanic meaning of attributes we define that **Attributes** belong can belong to a *Semantic Context*.
+In order to better structure the semantic meaning of attributes we define that **Attributes** belong can belong to a *Semantic Context*.

 A *Semantic Context* groups all possible attribute-value combinations that can be interpreted within a certain context. e.g. tags for the domain of geometric shapes, rigid transforms or application specific ones.
 A *Semantic Context* is formalized in a (JSON) Schema definition.
-Per convention a unique namespace intentifier is used as a prefix to the ``attribute``, seperated by a colon ``:`` to reference to a specific *Semantic Context*.
+Per convention a unique namespace identifier is used as a prefix to the ``attribute``, separated by a colon ``:`` to reference to a specific *Semantic Context*.
 An example is  (``tf:max_duration``,``10s``) for the *Transform* domain that uses ``tf`` as a prefix.